 When visual pathways or parts of the brain that control this movement don’t develop properly or get damaged later in life, eye movements can become poorly controlled causing nystagmus.

-In the below video, Phil describes how his nystagmus affects his sight and how he manages with this eye condition day to day.
+In the below videos, Phil and Molly describe how nystagmus affects their sight and how they manage with this eye condition day to day.

 Our Understanding nystagmus guide is accredited by the Royal College of Ophthalmologists.